TRMM (Tropical Rainfall Measuring Mission)

 • On Jan.
 4, 2005, NASA announced that it will continue to operate the TRMM spacecraft through spring 2005.

-• As of summer 2005, NASA policy is to decommission the TRMM mission in the later part of 2005.
+• As of the summer of 2005, NASA policy is to decommission the TRMM mission in the latter part of 2005.
 45)

 • Although the spacecraft could be operated for several more years, NASA informed JAXA in early 2004 that it intends to decommission and to de-orbit TRMM.
 However, this intended policy action (due to budgetary constraints) caused a heated debate by the data user community - a number of weather forecasting agencies are using TRMM data to improve hurricane and typhoon tracking.
 As of July 2004, NASA and JAXA were discussing the future of the joint mission.
 The outcome is a mutual agreement to deorbit TRMM within the next year.
 The science operations on TRMM are due to retire by the end of 2004.

-• Once operations of TRMM cease, NASA plans to use the naturally decaying orbit (without any orbit-raising maneuvers) for about a year in preparation for a thruster firing, designed to drop the spacecraft eventually into the Pacific Ocean (this maneuver requires fuel).
+• Once operations of TRMM cease, NASA plans to use the naturally decaying orbit (without any orbit-raising manoeuvres) for about a year in preparation for a thruster firing, designed to drop the spacecraft eventually into the Pacific Ocean (this manoeuvre requires fuel).
 46) 47)

 • The CERES instrument suffered a voltage converter anomaly in August 1998; hence, it acquired only 9 months of useful science data.

 • Data from all the instruments first became available approximately 30 days after the launch.
 Since then, much progress has been made in the calibration of the sensors, the improvement of the rainfall algorithms, and applications of these results to areas such as data assimilation and model initialization (Ref.
 8).